yohasebe/deepl-alfred-translate-rewrite-workflow/README.md

 * Using textbox and keyword `deepl` with `⌥` key pressed on Alfred's GUI
 * Using system clipboard and keyword `deepl-clip` with `⌥` key pressed on Alfred's GUI
 * Using user-defined hotkey (→ text currently selected in front-most app will be submitted)

+### Document translation

+Translate documents of the type `.pptx`, `docx`, or `.pdf`.
+You first upload the original file and then download the resulting file once the translation has been finished.
+The translated file will be downloaded to the same folder as the original file is stored.

+Note: "max_characters" option is ignored in document translation.

+How to upload the original file

+1. Specify the file to be translated in Alfred (using selection hotkey, for instance).
+2. Select "DeepL Upload File" action.
+3. Specify if the translation is from `secondary_lang` to `primary_lang` (EN to JA, for instance) or the other way round (JA to EN, for instance).

+How to download the translated file

+1. Select "DeepL Download File" script filter by typing `deepl-download`.
+2. Specify the title of the uploaded file from the list.
+3. Download will begin if the translation has been finished.
+Otherwise, the current status and the estimated number of seconds remaining will be displayed .

+See [the official DeepL API page](https://www.deepl.com/docs-api/translating-documents/) for details on how document translation works.

 ### Monitor Usage